Minecraft Ore Levels Guide

 Additionally, stone allows for creating different high-utility furniture, such as furnaces.
 Besides, they’re your only ticket to gather iron organically, which is the next mineral you’ll need to step up from the early game.

-Finally, you can find stones on any Y level on Minecraft, from a cave’s entrance to its deep lava core.
+Finally, you can find stone on any Y level on Minecraft, from a cave’s entrance to its deep lava core.

 Finding coal is exceptionally quick since it’s abundant in the entire 0 to 320 range.
-Still, you can also find it on chests in villages, shipwrecks, and dungeons especially abandoned mines.
+Still, you can also find it in chests in villages, shipwrecks, and dungeons, especially abandoned mines.

 Having iron is vital to gathering top-level minerals such as diamonds.
 So, to successfully develop into the plot, get access to the nether, and even farm combat experience, always mine iron.
 The sooner you get this resource, the better.